-- The Scottish Government states on its website that it is committed to increasing levels of walking & cycling as transport modes and as leisure activities. - Its Transport Policy includes a commitment to "increase the proportion of short journeys made on foot and on bikes to reduce carbon emissions, improve air quality, reduce congestion and contribute to a healthier Scotland thus contributing to the sustainability golden rule to enhance the environment and reduce emissions". - Its Cycling Action Plan for Scotland sets a bold target that 10% of all journeys should be by bike by 2020. - Its National Transport Strategy states "We aim to further increase funding for cycling and walking overall and will place more emphasis on the promotion of them as sustainable forms of transport ...focusing on ...and the carriage of bicycles on public transport."
+- The Scottish Government states that on its website that it is committed to increasing levels of walking & cycling as transport modes and as leisure activities. - Its Transport Policy states: "Scotland's current Transport Policy includes a commitment to "increase the proportion of short journeys made on foot and on bikes to reduce carbon emissions, improve air quality, reduce congestion and contribute to a healthier Scotland thus contributing to the sustainability golden rule to enhance the environment and reduce emissions". - The Cycling Action Plan for Scotland sets a bold target that 10% of all journeys should be by bike by 2020. - The National Transport Strategy (adopted in December 2006 and still in force) states "We aim to further increase funding for cycling and walking overall and will place more emphasis on the promotion of them as sustainable forms of transport ...focusing on ...and the carriage of bicycles on public transport."